Apacha123/alx-system_engineering-devops/README.md

-This is mu second readme file containing a shell script to print the absolute path of the current working directory.
+This is my second readme file containing a shell script to print the absolute path of the current working directory.